Mississippi Power gets initial nod for coal plant

 Mississippi Power Co. has received the first level of regulatory approval in its effort to build a new coal-powered generating plant in the east-central part of the state.

 The three-member state Public Service Commission ruled that the company has demonstrated a need to increase its capacity to generate electricity.
-The ruling came a month after the PSC held several days of hearings.
+The ruling came a month after the PSC held public hearings over several days.

-The next step in the process begins February 1, when the PSC will begin another round of public hearings to gather more information about the proposed lignite plant that Mississippi Power wants to open by 2014 in Kemper County, near the Alabama state line.
+The next step in the process begins February 1, when the PSC will begin another round of public hearings to gather more information about the proposed lignite plant known as the Kemper power plant project that Mississippi Power wants to open by 2014 in Kemper County, near the Alabama state line.

 "The first phase was the need phase, and now the question is what meets those needs," PSC Chairman Lynn Posey said.